 Katsuhide Motoki directs a movie that takes full advantage of the two arcs, with the first one being a genuine samurai tale and the second one adding a financial twist, in order to present a rather entertaining movie that manages to retain the interest for the whole of its 121 minutes.
 And while the first part includes excellent action scenes and a great build up of the story, it is the second one that truly makes a difference, since it retains the elaborate action but also adds much depth through a twist about corruption in a society that is much more capitalistic that one would imagine (at least considering the way the era is presented on cinema).
 Particularly the concept of something that could only be described as a bank run is greatly implemented into the narrative, making a comment about the way capitalism worked at the time (and still does in a way).
 This part actually reminded me much of the late James Clavell’s “Noble House”, in a semblance that could only be perceived as a great compliment.
 The fact that the whole issue is resolved when the government is involved directly could be perceived as a rightist-remark, although the fact that the system allowed corruption in such a level evens the whole deal, as is the case with the involvement of both corrupt and noble financiers.

-At the same time, and particularly the first part makes a rather harsh comment about Bushido, presenting the code of the samurai as a totally unrealistic concept (not to mention the way it dealt with women), that usually ended up in tragedy.
+At the same time, and particularly the first part makes a rather harsh comment about Bushido, presenting the code of the samurai as a totally unrealistic one (not to mention the way it dealt with women), that usually ended up in tragedy.
 This aspect capitalizes in the rather dramatic finale, which connects the story to the first part in impressive fashion.

 The production values of the film are on a very high level.
 The orange hues in the first part and the brown in the second fit the narrative perfectly, as Masahiko Yasuda has done a very competent job in the cinematography department, both in the action and in the calm scenes.
 Some images of the sky and sea in the first part are somewhat excessive in their presentation, but the overall visual approach lingers towards realism.
 This aspect extends to the many and excellently choreographed battles, that also highlight the impressive job done in the editing department.
 The pace of the film is fast, with the frequent cuts allowing the story to unfold in a very entertaining fashion.